linguae

 Useful language sites

-For rapid translation between language, the best choice is probably Google but any translation programme produces some mistakes, especially with long stretches of text, and you cannot rely totally upon the result unless you know enough of both languages to edit it.
-A good alternative when reading material in a major world language you have some knowledge of is to use the Web Reader on the Wordchamp site.
-After registration (free of charge) in the normal way, you can either access the website you want to read via Wordchamp or copy a block of text from that site and paste it into Wordchamp.
-When you place the cursor over individual words, you will see `pop-up' glosses in English or whichever language you prefer.
-However, most of the vocabulary database is user-created and so is inadequate for less commonly used languages.
+For rapid translation between language, the best choice is probably Google but any translation programme produces some mistakes, especially with long stretches of text, and you cannot rely totally upon the result unless you know enough of both languages to edit the final result.
+A good alternative when reading material in a major world language you have some knowledge of used to be the Webreader on the Wordchamp site.
+After registration (free of charge)) in the nomal way, you could either access the website you want to read via Wordchamp or copy a block of text from that site and paste it into Wordchamp.
+When you placed the cursor over individual words, you saw `pop-up' glosses in English or whichever language you prefer.
+Although most of the vocabulary database was user-created and so is inadequate for less commonly used languages.
+Unfortunately, the webmaster decided in 2013 that other commitments made it impossible to maintain the site and it was shuttered. the database, however, is still in existence and, hopefuly, will one day be re-activated.
+For more details see the Wordchamp page on this site.

 The US Department of State's Foreign Service Institute has classified major world languages in terms of the level of difficulty they present for a native speaker of English.
-The number of classroom hours they believe necessary to achieve Level 3 proficiency in speaking and reading (i.e. sufficient to operate efficiently in most professional contexts) ranges from around 600 classroom hours for French and other languages quite similar to English to 2200 for Chinese and Arabic.
-These estimates assume that the student is supplementing the classroom instruction with extensive practice and self-study.
+The number of classroom hours they believe necessary to achieve Level 3 proficiency in speaking and reading (i.e. sufficient to operate efficiently in most professional contexts) ranges from around 600 for French and other languages quite similar to English to 2200 hours for Chinese and Arabic.

 Indo-European

-The first Powerpoint gives the same sentence in a number of different European and South Asian languages and invites the viewer to group similar ones together.
-The answers are provided in the second presentation, a brief introduction to the development of the Indo-European language family, which includes Latin, Greek and Sanskrit as well as most of the modern languages of Europe and of northern India .
+This Powerpoint presentation gives a brief introduction to the devlopment of the Indo-European language family, which includes Latin, Greek and Sanskrit as well as most of the modern languages of Europe and of northern India .
 The Word document provides a longer account with comprehension questions suitable for upper intermediate or advanced learners of English as a second language.
 (The map shown here is from www.danshort.com (C) Dan Short)

 Picture